SadhanaShree25/Text-to-speech/README.md

-🗣️ Text To Speech Mini Project
+# 🗣️ Text To Speech – Mini Project

-       This is a simple Text to Speech web app built using HTML, CSS, and JavaScript.
-It converts the text entered by the user into spoken words using the browser's SpeechSynthesis API.
+A simple **Text To Speech** web application built using **HTML, CSS, and JavaScript**.

+This project converts the text entered by the user into spoken words using the browser's **Web Speech API (SpeechSynthesis API)**.

+---

-🚀 Features:
+## 🚀 Features

-       🔊 Converts text to speech
+- 🔊 Converts text to speech
-       🎨 Stylish background using SVG-based background image
+- 🎨 Stylish background using SVG-based background image
-       💬 Adjustable speech parameters (rate, pitch, volume) 📱 Fully responsive and mobile-friendly
+- 💬 Adjustable speech parameters (Rate, Pitch, Volume)
+- 📱 Fully responsive and mobile-friendly design

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-        -HTML5
-        -CSS3
+- HTML5
+- CSS3
+- JavaScript
-        -JavaScript (Web Speech API - SpeechSynthesisUtterance)
+- Web Speech API (`SpeechSynthesisUtterance`)

+---

-✍️ How It Works
+## ✍️ How It Works

-       The user types text into the textarea.
+1. The user types text into the textarea.
-       When the "Text To Speech" button is clicked, the browser reads the text aloud using SpeechSynthesisUtterance.
+2. When the **"Text To Speech"** button is clicked,
+3. The browser reads the text aloud using the `SpeechSynthesisUtterance` object from the Web Speech API.

+---

-🧠 What I Learned
+## 🧠 What I Learned

-       DOM manipulation in JavaScript
+- DOM manipulation using JavaScript
-       Using the Web Speech API
+- Using the Web Speech API
+- Working with `SpeechSynthesisUtterance`
-       Applying SVG as a background image in CSS Building a responsive UI
+- Applying SVG as a background image in CSS
+- Building a responsive user interface

+---

+## 👩‍💻 Author

+**Sadhana Shree**
+Mini Project – Frontend Development
+## 📂 Project Structure